 A French presses should be thoroughly cleaned after each use so that oils don’t build up on the glass.
 You can clean a freshly used jug with cold running water and perhaps a wine glass sponge.
 Clean it gently.

-Dry it and put it away immediately to prevent mishaps.
 For more on cleaning coffee makers, check out this reader’s question.

 Why make coffee in a French Press Coffee Maker?